SahilBasia/Cryptography_tool/README.md

 # Cryptography_tool

-This tool has some of the most common encryption techniques, that were used in old age .
+This tool has some of the most common encryption techniques.

 ### How to use
 ---------------------------------------------------------------------------------------------------------------------------------------------------------